Few will have missed that the Brexit white paper published 12 July 2018. But what does it mean for family law?

 Contact Joanne Houston on 01962 217640 for free advice on Brexit, Family Law and Divorce.
 In this 20 minute session we will review your situation and how you can achieve your objectives.

 JUST FAMILY LAW are specialist divorce and family law solicitors offering personalised legal solutions.
 We offer collaborative law which is especially relevant in providing solutions tailored to your family’s needs.
 This includes same sex couples and their families.
 Visit our website just-family-law.com The topics covered in this blog post are complex and are provided for general guidance only.
 Therefore if any of the circumstances mentioned in this blog have application to you, seek expert legal advice.

-image Bubble Couple by Martin Mutch on Wikimedia
+image Servizio fotografico by Paolo Monti on Wikimedia